re-data/re-data/README.md

 Build as dbt-package & optional python lib.

-It lets you know what's happening in your data.
+It lets you know what's happening in your data,

-And you can visualize it, any way you want in your favorite BI tool.
+so you can visualize it, any way you want, in your favorite BI tool.

 # Getting started